 Zhulien K., the lead network security engineer at TechnoCore LTD, notes, " The most valuable feature that Cisco Firepower NGFW provides for us is the Intrusion policy.
 Again, with that being said, I cannot shy away from giving kudos to all of the other features such as AVC (Application Visibility and Control), SSL Decryption, Identity policy, Correlation policy, REST API, and more.
 All of the features that are incorporated in the Cisco Firepower NGFW are awesome and easy to configure if you know what you are doing.
 Things almost always work, unless you hit a bug, which is fixed with a simple software update. "

-Cisco Firepower NGFW Firewall is ranked 5th in Firewalls with 53 reviews while Palo Alto Networks WildFire is ranked 1st in ATP (Advanced Threat Protection) with 21 reviews.
+Cisco Firepower NGFW Firewall is ranked 7th in Firewalls with 52 reviews while Palo Alto Networks WildFire is ranked 1st in ATP (Advanced Threat Protection) with 18 reviews.
 Cisco Firepower NGFW Firewall is rated 8.2, while Palo Alto Networks WildFire is rated 8.2.
 The top reviewer of Cisco Firepower NGFW Firewall writes "The ability to implement dynamic policies for dynamic environments is important, given the fluidity in the world of security".
 On the other hand, the top reviewer of Palo Alto Networks WildFire writes "Intuitive, stable, and scalable zero-day threat prevention solution with a machine learning feature".
-Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Meraki MX, Check Point NGFW and pfSense, whereas Palo Alto Networks WildFire is most compared with Cisco ASA Firewall, Fortinet FortiGate, Proofpoint Email Protection, Juniper SRX and Zscaler Internet Access.
+Cisco Firepower NGFW Firewall is most compared with Fortinet FortiGate, Cisco ASA Firewall, Meraki MX, Check Point NGFW and pfSense, whereas Palo Alto Networks WildFire is most compared with Cisco ASA Firewall, Proofpoint Email Protection, Fortinet FortiGate, Juniper SRX and Zscaler Internet Access.